LucieSebestova/english-for-designers/08-Thesis-presentation/index.md

 |:--:|
 | *Actual logo of Lanškroun* |

 The city has an incoherent identity, using an outdated logo.
-They also often replace the logo with a character.
+They also often replace the logo with an emblem.
 Another drawback of the logo is that it is a rectangular logo.
-The city also doesn't hold the same color, and they often work with the color of the coat of arms, instead of the logo.
+The city also doesn't hold the same color, and they often work with the colors from emlbem, instead of the logo.

 ## New visual identity